Let’s Talk About The Other Things That Killed Shermans, Mines and AT guns, The True Hidden Menace.

 The Tellermine 35:

 This mine was used for the entire war and could even be used underwater.
 Steel cased like the older model, this one went into production in 35.
 This mine had a slightly smaller 12-pound charge.
 Most of the time this mine would just blow a track off, and damage the suspension, but it could get lucky and do more damage.

 The Tellermine 42:

 This mine was an improvement on the 35 and used the same charge.
 It had improved anti-handling devices.
 This would be a very common mine through the end of the war.
-It went into production in 42 and was quickly superseded by the 43 model.
+It went into production in 42 and was quickly superseded by the 43 models.

 The Tellermine 43:

 Image courtesy of the LoneSentry

-A further improvement on the 42 model, cheaper to produce, with the same charge, this mine went into production, you guessed it, in 1943.
+A further improvement on the 42 models, cheaper to produce, with the same charge, this mine went into production, you guessed it, in 1943.

 H-S mine 4672:

 This shaped charge mine went into production in late 44 and was used to the end of the war.
 It basically was a panzerfaust head used as a mine.
 The mine shot the head out of the ground hoping for a belly hit.
 This mine would be bad news for wet ammo rack Shermans.
 Only 59,000 were made, making it rare.
 This mine was very effective even with its small 3-pound charge.
 The Germans felt the heads were better-used don Panzerfausts, explaining the limited production.